stineb89/world-clock/README.md

 <h1>World Clock App</h1>
 <br/>
 <br/>
-<p>Real date and clock from all over the world.
-4 default cities and 18 cities from the dropdown meny.
-This app also include current location option if you can´t find your city in the dropdown meny. <p>
+<p>Real date and time with different timezone all over the world at same time.
+4 default cities and 18 cities in the dropdown meny.<p>

 <h3>This app includes:</h3>
 <ul>